TheDolentCity/paladins-of-awoudan/src/content/docs/rules/foes.md

 ### Brute

 Brute foes excel at melee combat and usually have high health.
 They move slowly and have lower defenses, but deal high damage if you get close.
-They are vulnerable to ranged and magic attacks.
+They are vulnerable to ranged and spell attacks.

 ### Controller